fhiso/legacy-format/data-model-noTag.md

 ### `http://terms.fhiso.org/elf/InnerStructure`  {#InnerStructure}

 The `http://terms.fhiso.org/elf/InnerStructure` type serves as an abstract supertype for all non-`[TopLevel]` structures.
-No structures with URI `http://terms.fhiso.org/elf/InnerStructure` should appear in an ELF dataset.
+No structures with IRI `http://terms.fhiso.org/elf/InnerStructure` should appear in an ELF dataset.

 Contexts
 :   anything *except* .(`[InnerStructure]`)